Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

-By using Eq.~(\ref{eq_L_connect2}), we can create any open membrane operator that violates all plaquette terms along the boundary of the dual part of $M$.
-Besides the disk-like operator shown in Fig.~\ref{fig_connect1_L}, we can also construct a cylinder-like operator as shown in Fig.~\ref{fig_connect2_L}.
-We consider four disk-like thickened membranes and label them as $M_{0123}$, $M_{0345}$, $M_{4567}$, and $M_{1267}$, where the subscripts imply which vertices are on the direct part.
+Besides the disk-like operator shown in Fig.~\ref{fig_connect1_L}, we can also construct a cylindrical operator as shown in Fig.~\ref{fig_connect2_L}.
+We consider four disk-like thickened membranes and label them as $M_{0123}$, $M_{0345}$, $M_{4567}$, and $M_{1276}$, where the subscripts imply which vertices are on the direct part.
 For example, $M_{0123}$ means that the vertices $v_0$, $v_1$, $v_2$, and $v_3$ are on the direct part and we construct the corresponding disk-like operators by acting $L_{h}^{\pm}$ on the edge that contains the vertex $v_0$ first.
+Subsequently, we connect other $L$-operators that act on the edges containing the vertices $v_1$, $v_2$, and $v_3$.
 By using Eqs.~(\ref{eq_v0eqvp}) and~(\ref{eq_L_connect2}), we connect operators $L_{M_{0123}}^{h}$ and $L_{M_{0345}}^{h}$ as